Edgemoor Room Names FAQ

 How did the tradition of naming rooms begin?

 Before the advent of antibiotics, tuberculosis was common among universitarians.
 When one of the original members of Mug and Jug, Frederick K. “Freaky” Pearce '08, succumbed to consumption in 1924, the other Mug and Jug members dedicated the Pearce Memorial Library in his honor.
 However, they did not establish a physical memorial and the usage was never popularized, and by the Second World War the name was used only by the elder alumni.
-So it must be said that the practice of naming common rooms began in earnest when the west parlor was dedicated to the memory of Milburn A. Hollengreen, Jr. '65 in 1963.
+So it must be said that the practice of naming common rooms began in earnest in 1963 with the [Milburn A.] Hollengreen [Jr.] Room.

 The first recorded reference to a private room by name is in the chapter minutes of 6 February 1956, when “Brother Carson announced… that all brothers are responsible for the material on the rushing board in the South 40.”
-It is not clear whether the reference is to that wing of the house or to the room now known as The Forty, but in either case it was the exception.
-Most brothers slept in the third floor dorm (“dormer”) and were assigned a “study room”; no other nicknames endured until the 1970s, and as late as the early 1990s room pick lists referred simply to “Bennett’s old room” or “corner room.”
+It is not certain whether the reference is to that wing of the house or to the room now known as The Forty, but in either case it was the exception.
+Most brothers slept in the third floor dorm (“dormer”) and were assigned a “study room”; no other nicknames endured until the 1970s and The Zoo, and as late as the early 1990s room pick lists referred simply to “Bennett’s old room” or “corner room.”

 The general naming of private rooms did not begin until the 1980s, by which time dormer life had completed a sharp decline.
 Since brothers might spend two or three years living in a room, they began to build increasingly impressive lofts, bars, and other amenities, each generation trying to outdo the last.
 The rooms became an expression of its inhabitants’ personalities, then took on personalities themselves.
 By the mid-1990s, when the dorm system was officially discontinued due to changes in city code, room names were the most common way to reference living quarters, and most of the remaining unnamed rooms were given one.